nosas/blog/minimax_mancala/article.md

 ---
 ## Alpha-beta pruning considerations

 The order in which nodes are examined directly affects alpha-beta pruning's effectiveness.
-There are two types of node orderings to be conscious of prior to creating a minimax game tree:
+There are two types of node orderings to be conscious of before creating a minimax game tree:

-1. *Worst* ordering: In the worst-case scenario, the alpha-beta optimization does not prune any nodes; thus acting like the standard minimax algorithm without no optimizations.
+1. *Worst* ordering: In the worst-case scenario, the alpha-beta optimization does not prune any nodes; thus acting as the standard minimax algorithm with no optimizations.
 The worst ordering occurs when the most optimal value resides on the right-most terminal node.
 1. *Ideal* ordering: Conversely, the ideal ordering occurs when the most optimal value resides on/near the left-most terminal node.
 In the ideal ordering, the algorithm prunes many nodes and adds considerable optimizations to the overall search time.

 How can we prevent the worst ordering?